mrzacarias/bootstrapper/README.md

 Bootstrapper's boilerplate application was created trying to cover the most common operations a k8s application will need to handle.

-There are currently 2 types of services to chose:
+There are currently 1 types of services to chose:
 1. Stateless HTTP Endpoint (default)
-1. Stateful HTTP Endpoint (With Postgres scaffolding)

 ### Stateless HTTP Endpoint